Supporting Schools: Maintaining an AI Tools toolkit for educators

 Justin Bruno

-Justin has spent nearly a decade in education, working to innovate and refine to make learning a better experience for those of all ages.
-His past experiences include serving as senior research & policy associate with MVLRI, professional learning services manager with Michigan Virtual, and as an 8th-grade social studies teacher in his home state of Louisiana.
-He earned a B.A. and M.A. in education from Louisiana State University as well as a master's in educational technology from Boise State University.
-His areas of focus include agile and innovative learning development, adult learning theory, and instructional design.
+Justin has 15 years of experience in education, working to innovate and make learning a better experience for those of all ages.
+He’s worked in research and policy, product management, and as an 8th-grade social studies teacher in his home state of Louisiana.
+He earned a B.A. and M.A. in education from Louisiana State University as well as a master’s in educational technology from Boise State University.
+His focus areas include artificial intelligence in education, agile and innovative learning development, adult learning theory, and instructional design.